-Section 502.
+[Section 502.
 Number and Qualifications of Directors.-(a) The bylaws shall fix the number of directors at not less than five.

-(b) Each director shall be a citizen of the United States and at least two-thirds of the directors shall be residents of Pennsylvania.
+(b) Each director shall be a citizen of the United States.

-Section 503.
-Term of Office of Directors; Vacancies; Classification of Directors.-(a) Each director shall hold office for the term for which he is elected and until his successor shall have been duly elected and qualified.
-Directors shall be elected by the members for a term of one year except as otherwise provided in this article or in the articles or the bylaws.
+[Section 503.
+Term of Office of Directors; Vacancies; Classification of Directors.--(a) Each director shall hold office for the term for which he is elected and until his successor shall have been duly elected and qualified.
+Directors shall be elected by the members for a term of one vear except as otherwise provided in this article or in the articles or the bylaws.